snake-makes/.github/profile/README.md

 ## wassup. 👋

-we're **"snake makes"**. an org where all our projects get created and constantly reimagined. our organization community consists of mostly pythoneers and frontend-developers.
+we're **"snake makes"**. an org where all our projects get created and constantly reimagined by each other. our organization community consists of mostly pythoneers and frontend-developers.

 any projects that are visible to guests are open-sourced and free for non-commercial use.